mosdef-hub/mbuild/README.rst

     $ flake8 mbuild tests
     $ python setup.py test

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8, just pip install it into your virtualenv.

 6. Commit your changes and push your branch to GitHub::